-This is the 20 year anniversary of the Norman Bouldering Competition and this year we are partnering with the State Games of Oklahoma to make the event even better.
-Medals will be awarded to the top finishers in each category.
+The 20 year anniversary of the Norman Bouldering Competition and State Games of Oklahoma Summer event was held Saturday, July 28 at Climb Up in Norman, OK.
+Medals were awarded to the top finishers in each category.

 Session 1: Youth D - born 2008 or later*